chris-moreton/concourse-pipeline-controller/README.md

 ### Prerequisites

-To use the opinionated pipeline initialiser, you will need:
+To set up your own pipeline initialiser, you will need:

 * A Concourse Server
 * A CredHub Server